c-cube/frog-utils/README.md

     # then: basic statistics on the results
     frogtptp -analyse eprover bench.json

+    # print the cumulative times
+    frogplot -o plot.png eprover,bench.json
 ```

 runs the [E prover](http://eprover.org) (named `eprover`) on all files in
 a [TPTP](http://www.cs.miami.edu/~tptp/) archive, resumes the computation
-after a reboot, and finally prints some basic statistics about the results.
+after a reboot, prints some basic statistics about the results,
+and finally plots the cumulative times in a file `plot.png`.

 A sample config file for `frogtptp` can be found in `data/frogtptp.toml`.
 Its
 format is [toml](https://github.com/toml-lang/toml), a simple textual